isso-comments/isso/docs/docs/quickstart.rst

 Configuration
 -------------

-You must provide a custom configuration.
-Most default parameters are useful for development, not persistence.
-The two most important options are `dbpath` to set the location of your database and your website's name `host` where you want to comment on:
+You must provide a custom configuration to set `dbpath` (your database location) and `host` (a list of websites for CORS_).
+All other options have sane defaults.

 .. code-block:: ini

     [general]
-    ; database location, check permissions, created if not exists dbpath = /var/lib/isso/comments.db
+    ; database location, check permissions, automatically created if not exists dbpath = /var/lib/isso/comments.db
     ; your website or blog (not the location of Isso!) host = http://example.tld/